GitMirroring/gnuboot/site/faq.md

 How do I change the BIOS settings?
 ------------------------------------------------------------------------

-Libreboot actually uses the [GRUB payload](http://www.coreboot.org/GRUB2).
+GNU Boot actually uses the [GRUB payload](http://www.coreboot.org/GRUB2).
 More information about payloads can be found at [coreboot.org/Payloads](http://www.coreboot.org/Payloads).
 SeaBIOS is also available.
-The *CMOS* config is hardcoded in Libreboot.
+The *CMOS* config is hardcoded.

-Libreboot inherits the modular payload concept from coreboot, which means that pre-OS bare-metal *BIOS setup* programs are not very practical.
-Coreboot (and libreboot) does include a utility called *nvramtool*, which can be used to change some settings.
-You can find nvramtool under *coreboot/util/nvramtool/*, in the libreboot source archives.
+GNU Boot inherits the modular payload concept from coreboot, which means that pre-OS bare-metal *BIOS setup* programs are not very practical.
+Coreboot (and GNU Boot) include a utility called *nvramtool*, which can be used to change some settings.
+You can find nvramtool under *coreboot/util/nvramtool/*, in the GNU Boot source archives.

 The *-a* option in nvramtool will list the available options, and *-w*